 If you can’t make all your monthly payments, you might be able to skip some without a penalty.
 OCCU’s Skip-A-Pay program, for example, can give you a break from loan payments for up to two months if you have an eligible loan with us.
-At this time, we’ve removed the processing fee to make it even easier for you.

 You may also have some flexibility on other monthly payments, such as utility bills.
 Check with your providers to see what they can offer.